Managing my Pain

 There is no cure for chronic pain, but it can be managed.
-Self management is one of the most important treatments in your chronic pain journey.
 Studies have shown that when people actively manage their pain on a daily basis, they get the best results.

-- Staying active every day by stretching and walking to improve your pain levels.
+- Staying active to improve your pain levels.

-- Pacing your activities throughout the day to reduce your risk of flare up.
+- Pacing your activities to reduce flare ups.

 - Practicing daily relaxation techniques.

-- Learning how to communicate with family, friends, and care providers.
+- Learning how to communicate about your pain.

 Choosing the Right Self-Management Program